 If you remember nothing else, remember this:

-YOU CAN AND MUST ENDURE THE FALLOUT in its entirety before making any life-altering decisions!
+YOU CAN AND MUST ENDURE THE FALLOUT before taking any alternate actions!

-The duration will differ depending on several variables, but know this: If you choose to return to your ex, for example, while any pain or lack of closure exists from the Atom Bomb, you will very likely make a decision you regret, a decision that is swayed by fear and influenced by a sensational thirst to return to that warm, fuzzy, familiar (shitty) comfort zone.
+The duration will differ depending on several variables, but know this: If you choose to return to your ex, for example, while any pain or lack of closure exists from the Atom Bomb, you will very likely make a decision you regret, a decision that is swayed by fear and influenced by that sensational thirst to return to the warm, fuzzy, familiar (shitty) comfort zone.

 This is precisely the reason that miserable couples repeatedly reconcile after splitting (I know VERY well from personal experience).
 We don’t allow ourselves the time to let the fear-based thoughts dissipate.
 We hear the fear screaming like a banshee!
 Where will I go?!
 What will I do?!
 Will I find anyone else?!
 The kids are doomed!
 I’m so lonely!
 And so on.
 And we go running back to what feels familiar, even as our hearts resist returning, knowing that misery is waiting upon our return.
 We don’t allow ample time for self-discovery, to explore what led us to question in the first place.
 Stick it out!
 Use the fallout to discover what you really want in life!

 Here are two empowering agreements that Alex and I made: